atf-tuner/pyATF/doc/source/api_reference/cost_functions.rst

 Cost Functions
 ==============

-pyATF allows as cost function any arbitrary Lambda callable that takes as input a configuration of tuning parameters and returns a value for which operator :code:`<` is defined, e.g., :code:`float`.
+For high flexibility, the pyATF user can use any arbitrary, self-implemented cost function. pyATF allows as a cost function any Python function that takes as input a configuration of tuning parameters and returns a value of type :code:`pyatf.tuning_data.Cost` (currently defined as :code:`float`). pyATF interprets the cost function’s return value as the cost that has to be minimized during the auto-tuning process.

+A cost function can raise the error :code:`pyatf.tuning_data.CostFunctionError` if the configuration to measure is invalid (e.g. because the configuration crashes due to too excessive memory usage) — the configuration is then penalized by the search technique (e.g., with a penalty cost).
+If any other error is raised, the tuning run is aborted by pyATF.

 Pre-Implemented Cost Functions
 ------------------------------